yks2728/Password-Generator/README.md

 # Password-Generator

-## This is my Random Pasword Generator
+## This is my Random Password Generator